-The game also dons minimally animated anime-styled cutscenes with dialog at the beginning and end of the game, which serve purpose to the player, and provide a satisfying conclusion to the mayhem.
+The game also has minimally animated anime-styled cutscenes with dialog at the beginning and end of the game, which serve to frame the game's story to the player, and provide a satisfying conclusion to the mayhem.
 The back of the box can tell it best:

 "Mother Earth has been turned into an environmental wasteland by careless humans: Now, the human race has one last chance to save the Earth...with your help.